Protecting Yourself Online and Off

 - Make your passwords at least 8 characters in length - however, if possible, the longer the password, the better - like a phrase;

 - Exchange numbers and special characters for certain letters.
 For example, use the number 1 instead of l or L and 3 instead of e or E; (for example, instead of “First National” use “F1rstN@t10nal”

-- Remember to use some upper case and lower case letters;
+- Remember to use a variety of upper case AND lower case letters;

 - Think of short phrases important to you and then use a variety of upper, lower case letters, numerals and special characters to spell the phrase, (for example “MyWifeSue” could be “MyW1feSu3”)